cclgroupltd/mister-skinnylegs/README.md

 ```

 This will run every plugin found in the `plugins` folder against the profile
 folder, generating output in the output folder.
+All plugins at least generate
+a json file per artifact, but other outputs may also be created depending on
+the plugin.

 ## Contributing
 ### Plugins